MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/whea/using-whea-on-windows-10.md

 ## Reporting an Error

-After WHEA calls the initialize callback, follow these steps to report an error:
+After WHEA calls the initialize callback, use the following steps to report an error.
+Steps 1-3 should be done sequentially, at the same time.

-1. Call [**WheaCreateHwErrorReportDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheacreatehwerrorreportdevicedriver).
-Provide the *ErrorSourceId* and, optionally, a *DeviceObject* for your driver.
+1. Call [**WheaCreateHwErrorReportDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheacreatehwerrorreportdevicedriver), providing the *ErrorSourceId* and, optionally, a *DeviceObject* for the driver.
 The routine returns a handle to the in progress error.

 2. To add data to the error, call [**WheaAddHwErrorReportSectionDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheaaddhwerrorreportsectiondevicedriver), providing the error handle.
 This function adds a single section to the error report and configures a driver-supplied data buffer.
 The driver can call this routine up to **MaxSectionsPerReport** times as specified in [**WHEA_ERROR_SOURCE_CONFIGURATION_DEVICE_DRIVER**](/windows-hardware/drivers/ddi/ntddk/ns-ntddk-whea_error_source_configuration_device_driver).

+Optionally, the driver can call [**WheaHwErrorReportSetSeverityDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsetseveritydevicedriver) to set the error severity of the packet and sections.

+[**WheaHwErrorReportSetSectionNameDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsetsectionnamedevicedriver) is a helper function for updating the FRUText without having to do it manually.

-3. The driver calls [**WheaHwErrorReportSubmitDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsubmitdevicedriver), again providing the error handle.
+3. Call [**WheaHwErrorReportSubmitDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsubmitdevicedriver), again providing the error handle.
 After this call, buffers in the buffer sets are unavailable and the handle is invalid.

-4. If an error has occurred or the error is no longer valid, the driver can optionally call [**WheaHwErrorReportAbandonDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportabandondevicedriver).
-No report is submitted to WHEA.
+4. If an error occurs or the error is no longer valid, the driver can optionally call [**WheaHwErrorReportAbandonDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportabandondevicedriver).
+In this case, no report is submitted to WHEA.

-Reporting an error should be an atomic operation.
-Create and submit errors all at once.

 The driver must call either [**WheaHwErrorReportSubmitDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsubmitdevicedriver) or [**WheaHwErrorReportAbandonDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportabandondevicedriver) on every handle created by [**WheaCreateHwErrorReportDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheacreatehwerrorreportdevicedriver).
-Failing to do so leaks resources.
-Driver error sources keep track of the number of open handles and will fail to remove if any handle is still open.

-To set the error severity of the packet and sections, the driver can call [**WheaHwErrorReportSetSeverityDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsetseveritydevicedriver).

-[**WheaHwErrorReportSetSectionNameDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsetsectionnamedevicedriver) is a helper function for updating the FRUText without having to do it manually.
+Otherwise, [**WheaRemoveErrorSourceDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-whearemoveerrorsourcedevicedriver) might return STATUS_RESOURCE_IN_USE.